run-llama/llama_index/docs/how_to/composability.md

 NOTE: You can stack indices as many times as you want, depending on the hierarchies of your knowledge base!

 We can take a look at a code example below as well.
-We first build two tree indices, one over the Wikipedia NYC page, and the other over @paulg’s essay.
+We first build two tree indices, one over the Wikipedia NYC page, and the other over Paul Graham's essay.
 We then define a keyword extractor index over the two tree indices.

 [Here is an example notebook](https://github.com/jerryjliu/gpt_index/blob/main/examples/composable_indices/ComposableIndices.ipynb).